 When I was in my secondary school we were told to call our teachers with the title of Mr. or Mrs. My favorite teacher was called Mr. Gilbert.
 I would feel guilty to say that I don’t remember his first name now even though I admired him a lot at that time.
 Then when I went to the university, we were allowed to call teachers by their first names, Georgia, David, and Paul etc. I called my favorite teacher a plain ‘Sarah’ like I was calling my friends.

 I have many different names myself.
 I have a name in my Birth certificate, which was made by my dad.
-When I was a kid my dad thought that my name could arouse a bit cold feeling to be called in winter, so he then made me a winter name that sounds much tender and soft.
+When I was a kid my dad thought that my name could arouse a bit of cold feeling to be called in winter, so he then made me a winter name that sounds much tender and soft.
 And my friends made various nicknames for me.
 Some are just short version of the full name, some are the combination of my and other’s name, and some are not related to my original name at all.
 It is interesting to see how all these names have different feelings.
-Naturally it largely depends on who calls it, but each name brings about not only different but also some particular feelings.
+Naturally it largely depends on who calls it, and how, but each name brings about not only different but also some particular feelings.

 In Arabic when they address a person they use ya (يا).
 It should come before the name, so it is not optional, like ‘How are you, ya Layla.’
 In Spanish, names are much longer.
 They normally have two sets of first name and two sets of family name.
 My Spanish-speaking friend in my secondary school told me that she fancied (something like) ‘Jose Antonio Gonzalez Marquez.’
 I was like what you like both Jose and Antonio?
 They usually put their parents’ names in their own names.
 The weird and wonderful Spanish artist we know as Salvador Dali’s original name is Salvador Domingo Felipe Jacinto Dali i Domenech!
 They also have nicknames using diminutives.
 One I knew was called Isa, but sometimes she was called Chavelita or simply Bela and her ‘real’ name, of course, was Isabel.

 South American countries like to put ‘ito’ or ‘ita’ at the end of their names, which means ‘smaller’ but is used for expressing something with affection.
 Chica is a Spanish word for a girl, and Chiquita is a small girl, but it does not necessarily mean that she is under aged.
-It is just used to show the affection for the girl and perhaps to indicate femininity of the girl.
+It is just used to show the affection for the girl and perhaps to indicate a certain femininity of the girl.
 Russians have various forms of naming too.
 Maria is called Masha between close relationships.
 Then there is Machenka or Marusya when they are even more intimate.
 It is always so marvelous to see how every language has their own special styles in naming.

 In an article in the Science section of Guardian in 2007 it was reported that apparently baby girls with “very feminine names, such as, Anna, Emma or Elizabeth, are less likely to study math or physics after the age of 16.”
 In this respect we can say that the naming now seems to be considered as more and more important part of our social background, recognition and status.